YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/04_composite_mojits.rst

 We’re not going to dynamically create mojit instances, so it makes more sense to just use ``ac.composite.done`` to execute the child mojits.
-Based on what we’ve learned, the controller for the parent mojit ``BodyMojit shown below should make more sense.
+Based on what we’ve learned, the controller for the parent mojit ``Body`` shown below should make more sense.
 Based on our configuration, the ``body`` instance will execute the ``github`` instance.
 We’re also passing some data to the parent template, but how does the parent template attach the content created by our